S00085/cxp/3.solution_architecture/README.md

 - **Collect** customer related transactions, past journeys, interaction logs etc from Direct channels, Service channels, Airline transactional systems, Partner / service provider systems and other relevant systems
 - **Unify** the disparate customer profiles into a unified customer identity & profile along with past journeys, interactions etc. and serve as the single source of truth for a Customer 360 degree view.
-- **Protect** the customer personal / profile information by tracking the Customer consent, revocations across the entire Airline system landscape as well as provide data protection capabilities aligning with Regional Data privacy regulations related to handling, processing and disposing of customer personal data
+- **Protect** the customer personal / profile information by tracking the Customer consent, revocations across the entire Airline system landscape as well as provide data protection capabilities aligning with Regional Data privacy regulations related to handling, processing, and disposing of customer personal data
 - **Orchestrate** intelligent automated actions to provide a proactive and seamless digital experience for the Customers & Service Agents
 - **Publish** the unified Customer 360 degree view of the customer, real-time journey status as well as recommendations / actions for helping service channels to provide a personalized experience for the customers during their interactions

 ## Key Assumptions & Constraints

-* Most of the Key operations systems can publish the requried events in realtime
+* Most of the Key operations systems can publish the required events in real-time
 * Customer Identity is managed in one central IDP (Okta)
-* Customer Notification is managed through a central Notification Platform considering Corporate Communciation Standards
+* Customer Notification is managed through a central Notification Platform considering Corporate Communication Standards
 * Customer interactions will remain with the existing channels like Contact center, Booking Engine
-* Enterprise Data Platform will own the data cleansing and dedupliction of the customer profile sources from various system
+* Enterprise Data Platform will own the data cleansing and deduplication of the customer profile sources from various system
-* DPO aggremement is available to capture & process social profile informaiton based on optional customer consent **
+* DPO agreement is available to capture & process social profile information based on optional customer consent **
-* Existing systems could either be on-premise or on cloud.
+* Existing systems could either be on-premises or on cloud.
 * Consent management notification from Customer Management Platform is expected to be respected and processed by all the systems in the landscape
-* New solution will be use existing enterprise logging solution
+* New solution will be using existing enterprise logging solution
 * New solution will follow the current monitoring and observability defined by enterprise.
-* Existing enterprise defined security standards will be followed by the new solution e.g. Zero Trust Policy
+* Existing enterprise defined security standards will be followed by the new solution e.g., Zero Trust Policy
 * Payment processing and refunds will be handled by an existing system in the landscape.
 * Enterprise Knowledge Management has ability to expose the content via proper interface for training in Open AI

 ## Key capabilities of proposed solution

-The customer management platform (CMP) is envisioned to provide the below key capabilities for the Airline
+The customer management platform (CMP) is envisioned to provide the below key capabilities for the Airline.

 ### Customer Management
-The Customer Managment capability provides the core function of building and exposing a unified customer profile along with a near real-time 360 degree view of their preferences, choices, journey status, feedback / complaints.
+The Customer Management capability provides the core function of building and exposing a unified customer profile along with a near real-time 360 degree view of their preferences, choices, journey status, feedback / complaints.
 This capability also provides the necessary contextual recommended next steps / actions for Customer service agents to provide a personalized experience for the customer during their interactions.
 The consents provided by the customers through the various interaction channels (Direct & Service) and necessary revocation capabilities are some of the other key features provided by this capability.

 ### Case Management
-The CMP also provides the ability to create, amend & resolve Cases which are raised through out the customer journey.
-This capability provides the ability for the airline to Design & implement complex workflow & rules driven case flows within the Customer centric organization
+The CMP also provides the ability to create, amend & resolve Cases which are raised throughout the customer journey.
+This capability provides the ability for the airline to Design & implement complex workflow & rules driven case flows within the Customer centric organization.

 ### Journey Orchestration
-The Journey orchestration capability provides the ability to intelligently and proactively orchestrate automated actions (compensation, raising cases etc) which are useful during disruption schenarios such as flight cancellation, baggage mishandling etc.
+The Journey orchestration capability provides the ability to intelligently and proactively orchestrate automated actions (compensation, raising cases etc) which are useful during disruption scenarios such as flight cancellation, baggage mishandling etc.

 ### Integrate & Publish
-The CMP allows integrating data (bulk & streaming) from the channels, backend transactional systems and partner systems to build a unified customer profile with past transactions, journey status using operational events etc. The Customer profile & other cusotmer insights gleaned from this data is exposed as APIs and events which can be consumed by Channels.
+The CMP allows integrating data (bulk & streaming) from the channels, backend transactional systems and partner systems to build a unified customer profile with past transactions, journey status using operational events etc. The Customer profile & other customer insights gleaned from this data is exposed as APIs and events which can be consumed by Channels.
 The solution will also publish anonymized customer segment information for partners aligning to consent & regulatory constraints.

 # Proposed Solution Architecture